JFXtras/jfxtras-styles/README.md

 * **Master** -> JavaFX 8 / Java 8
 * **11** -> JavaFX 9 and above / Java 9 and above

 The 11 branch is being tested using JavaFX 11.

-If you want to quickly see JMetro in action you can run one of the samples from the jmetro-samples subproject.
+The jmetro-samples subproject has samples that you can run and check out how to use JMetro.

 ### Pull Requests (PR)
 We welcome contributions via PR.